bcarlet/ptx-math/README.md

 - `-DPTXM_USE_PIC=ON` to generate position-independent code (automatic for shared libraries)
 - `-DPTXM_ENABLE_CUDA=OFF` to disable targets requiring CUDA (namely `ptxmvalidate`)

 Building requires compilers for C11 and C++11.
-CUDA is not required to build/use the main library and can be disabled with the provided option.
+Components requiring CUDA are optional and can be disabled with the provided CMake option.
 The PTXM library requires support for the BMI2 extension.

 ## Compatibility

 Provided are results of exhaustive tests with GPUs of various compute capability.
-The table indicates, for each function and architecture, whether the function produced values identical to those of the corresponding PTX instruction executed on a test GPU from the given architecture.
-These tests are exhaustive across all single-precision inputs.
+The table indicates, for each function and architecture, whether the function produced output identical to that of the corresponding PTX instruction executed on a test GPU from the given architecture.
+Output is compared across all single-precision inputs.

 |                   | sm_5x | sm_6x | sm_70 | sm_75 |
 | :---              | :---: | :---: | :---: | :---: |